savonet/book/technology.md

 you can send in a given period of time, matters: it is not unlimited and it costs money.
-To give you an idea, a typical fiber connection nowadays has an upload rate of 100 megabits per second, with which you can send CD quality audio to roughly 70 listeners only.
+To give you an idea, a typical fiber connection nowadays has an upload rate of 100 megabits per second, with which you can send CD quality audio to roughly 70 listeners only.\SM{je veux bien que quelqu'un vérifie mes calculs...}

 One way to compress audio consists in using the standard tools from coding and information theory: if something occurs often then encode it with a small